-Dr. John D. Otis, Editor and creator of The Health Psychology Network, is a Licensed Clinical Psychologist, an Associate Professor of Psychiatry and Psychology at Boston University, the Director of Medical Education for the Department of Psychiatry at Boston University School of Medicine, and the Director of Pain Research at the VA Boston Healthcare System, Boston, MA.
+Dr. John D. Otis, Editor and creator of The Health Psychology Network, is an Associate Professor of Psychiatry at Boston University, the Director of Medical Education for the Department of Psychiatry at Boston University School of Medicine, and the Director of Pain Research at the VA Boston Healthcare System, Boston, MA.
 He received his graduate training in Health Psychology at the University of Florida, specializing in the assessment and treatment of chronic pain.

 Dr. Otis has conducted research and produced scholarly writing about pain throughout the lifespan.
 Dr. Otis has focused his clinical research career on the development of innovative approaches to pain management, tailored to specialized patient populations.
 He is the author of Managing Chronic Pain (Oxford University Press: Treatments that Work Series).
 His most recent research focuses on the develop of an intensive integrated treatment for Operation Enduring Freedom/Operation Iraqi Freedom (OEF/OIF) Veterans with comorbid chronic pain and Posttraumatic Stress Disorder (PTSD). test